hamidsta/RNA-folding-problem/README.md

-# RNA-folding-problem
+# RNA-folding-prissouxoblem
-Objectif function for the RNA folding problem
+iObjectif function for the RNA folding problem